-The meal plan template allows me to plan ahead for the prep work.
+The weekly meal planning template allows me to plan ahead for the prep work.
 Batching my cooking and food preparation into one or two sessions per week means that I’m not in the kitchen day after day, even though our meals don’t contain any packaged, convenience products.

 For example, I’ll get out my 12-quart steamer pot and steam two giant batches of green beans to last us all week for dinners.
 When everything is made ahead like this, all I need to do is heat it up on those busy nights when we’ve worked late and everyone is hungry.

 Also, I seriously don’t know where I’d be without my Crock-pot.

 The lesson is simple: Make a big batch of a recipe that will last 2-4 meals (or more).
 Our dinner for the last three nights has been ham, cabbage, and carrot stew.
 Meal plans that show a different menu for every meal of the week aren’t realistic, especially for busy people!

 Because your diet won’t be as varied with this batch-cooking model, however, be sure that each meal is chock-full of healthy proteins, fats, and vegetables.

 Get the Meal Planning Template & Sample Menu